 Looking to scrap your car in Coventry?
 You’ve come to the right place!

-Giveacar works with a network of ATF collection agents who cover the West Midlands, including Coventry.
+Giveacar works with a network of Authorised Treatment Facilities (ATFs) collection agents who cover the West Midlands, including Coventry.
 If you have an unwanted scrap car in Coventry, Giveacar can either scrap or auction the car and donate the proceeds to a charity of your choosing.

 How it works: